bjh83/stammer/README.md

 Directory list:
 ---------------
-- regex: contains the regular expression compiler.
+- regex: contains the regular expression compiler and virtual machine
-- lexer: contains the lexical analyzer.
+- lexer: contains the code to generate a lexical analyzer.
+- parser: contains a parser generater
 - test: contains some testing code.
 - stammer_code: contains some examples of stammer.